HeZhang1994/video-audio-tools/README.md

 # Video and Audio Processing

-This is the Python code for processing video and audio using **ffmpeg** sofrware:
+This is the Python implementation of video and audio processing by using **ffmpeg**.

+Functions:

 1. Extact audio from video.